Memphis vs. Florida Atlantic Predictions & Picks - NCAA Tournament First Round

 Memphis Performance Insights

-- The Tigers have a +267 scoring differential, topping opponents by 7.9 points per game.
-They're putting up 79.8 points per game to rank 22nd in college basketball and are allowing 71.9 per contest to rank 235th in college basketball.
+- The Tigers' +267 scoring differential (outscoring opponents by 7.9 points per game) is a result of scoring 79.8 points per game (22nd in college basketball) while giving up 71.9 per contest (235th in college basketball).

-- Memphis is 150th in the country at 32.2 rebounds per game.
-That's similar to the 31.5 its opponents average.
+- The 32.2 rebounds per game Memphis averages rank 150th in the country.
+Its opponents record 31.5 per contest.

-- Memphis wins the turnover battle by 1.9 per game, committing 13.2 (302nd in college basketball) while its opponents average 15.1.
+- Memphis has typically won the turnover battle this season, committing 13.2 per game (302nd in college basketball play) while forcing 15.1 (23rd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.